 Dermatologists may determine that a birthmark should be removed for medical reasons, or parents may elect to have a child’s birthmark removed for cosmetic reasons.
-Plastic surgeons at Hassenfeld Children's Hospital of New York at NYU Langone use special reconstructive techniques to minimize scarring and ensure an aesthetically pleasing, natural-looking result.
+Plastic surgeons at Hassenfeld Children’s Hospital at NYU Langone use special reconstructive techniques to minimize scarring and ensure an aesthetically pleasing, natural-looking result.

 Many birthmarks do not require surgical intervention and either shrink and fade on their own or respond well to medication or laser therapy.
 However, our dermatologists may recommend surgery for some types of birthmarks.